suarezluis/challenge/README.md

 ## What is new?

 - Company log is now clickable and opens homepage in a new tab - Company log is now clickable and opens homepage in a new tab
+- Ability to delete entries by clicking a trash can at the end of each entry

 ### Time